GSSPL/armory/README.md

-# armory
+# Armory
-Unique Blogging Platform
+All the weapons for the Hack